dober-man/xc-re-vk8s/re-vk8s.md

 <img width="1122" alt="image" src="https://github.com/user-attachments/assets/0a142113-0862-4feb-b7e2-20df3f1286f2">

-Click the "Actions" button and notice that there is no option to manage or edit the load balancer or origin pool directly.
+Click the "3 dots" under the Actions column and notice that there is no option to manage or edit the load balancer or origin pool directly.
 To modify any aspect of either, it would need to be initiated from the workload definitions.

 <img width="1109" alt="image" src="https://github.com/user-attachments/assets/e6a93474-893d-40c4-a040-fac247fe9dc1">

 #### Testing Access to the Service
 Click the little down arrow next to the Load Balancer.

 <img width="1102" alt="image" src="https://github.com/user-attachments/assets/445ebb78-3fb4-4422-a8c7-724162c1c7c5">

 Scroll down to around line 95 and find your IP address.

 <img width="346" alt="image" src="https://github.com/user-attachments/assets/ebeab53d-ee59-4e0e-bf9d-22b6bbdfb937">

 Make a host file entry on your local machine to point nginx.example.com to the IP address in your config.